It could have happened in Washington.

 ”It was heartbreaking,” she said. ”I really don’t understand at all why we lost.
 It is just totally devastating to me.
 I don’t know what Cleveland has to override us.”

 Ford, who bowled in the 2006 Gay Games in Chicago, added she’s happy the games are at least going to be in the United States come 2014 and will attend the Cleveland games. ”I don’t think a location has anything to do with anybody’s participation.
 It shouldn’t — not if you’re a true athlete.
 I wanted D.C., that’s my home, and we worked hard, but there will be other times.”

 While she’s trying to be positive, Ford admits that she is shocked by the announcement.

 ”We just had this,” she said. ”There was no way I could see the nation’s capital not winning.
 We have the perfect venues and everything in this area, and we really worked our little tails off.
 The bid committee did an excellent job preparing this bid proposal.”

 D.C.’s loss puts into question the fate of Metropolitan Washington Gaymes, as the nonprofit organization was set up specifically for Washington’s 2014 bid.

-She said she was unsure what may have worked against Washington.
+Brown was uncertain as to what may have worked against Washington.

 ”We have absolutely no feedback or information on how the vote went and what might have influenced their decision.
 The only thing we heard is that all three cities were incredibly good at what they presented.
 Everything was good from all three.
 We’ve had no criticism or feedback whatsoever.